0atman/noboilerplate/scripts/Stop Writing Rust.md

 Firstly you can do this in a language with a REPL, or a shell.
 You can do repl-driven development by loading data and functions into the runtime and modifying them iteratively, based on feedback from multiple experimental executions.
-If this is new, talk to your local Data Scientist.
+If this is a new technique for you, talk to your local Data Scientist to learn more.

 Once you have a good idea of what you need, you persist your working code into your source files.